cdlavila/graphql-fullstack-app/README.md

+# GraphQL Fullstack App

-# Odyssey Lift-off IV: Mutations
+### Developed in the Apollo Official Course: Odyssey Lift-off IV: Mutations

 Welcome to the companion app of Odyssey Lift-off IV!
 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part4), Apollo's learning platform.